-STEP 2.
-A benchmark investment analysis was chosen.
-The cashflow shows that expenses are higher than income and that it thus does not give meaning to calculate the IRR without ERU income in this case.
+The cashflow analysis shows that the accumulated annual cashflow is negative and that it thus has no meaning to calculate the IRR without ERU income in this case.
 DNV has assessed the financial analysis and found that the used parameters are correct.
 The interest rate of 15% is justified as it corresponds to the average interest rate given by the Bank of Ukraine /10/.
+The O&M costs for flares are somewhat higher than for other flaring projects, DNV finds that this is acceptable as the equipment used require more maintenance to achieve the high efficiencies (according to German regulations).
+The electricity tariff is in the middle of the range for similar Ukrainian projects and DNV verified the price against electricity bills.
 The inflation rate of 11% is consistently used both for operational costs and for power and heat income.
-The sensitivity analysis has tested for increasing the power and heat income with 20% (in addition to the inflation). but the accumulated income is still lower than the accumulated costs.
+The sensitivity analysis has tested for increasing the power and heat income with 20% (in addition to inflation), in this case the accumulated income is still lower than the accumulated costs.
 Hence, it can be concluded that the project activity is not financially attractive without the revenue from sale of ERUs.

 STEP3.
 A barrier analysis is also used.
 The project developer claims both barriers due to prevailing practice and technology.
 DNV has found that the prevailing practice is focused on safety issues and that this could hinder CMM utilisation.
-Technology barriers exists because the CMM flaring and utilisation is outside the primary activity of the coal mine and the new technologies will require competence not available with the present staff.
+Technology barriers exist because the CMM utilisation is outside the primary activity of the coal mine and the new technologies will require competence not available with the present staff.
 DNV considers the presented barriers as reasonable.